Artist Tips: Checklist for Planning Your Art Estate

 In case you're interested, I've done and continue to do a ton of estate work with artists and their descendents as well on how to identify, gather, organize, document, archive and present the art as well as materials related to it.
-If you need assistance in this regard or are interested in enlisting my services, email firstname.lastname@example.org call 415.931.7875.
+If you need assistance in this regard now, or are an artist interested in enlisting my services at any point in your art career, email email@example.com or call 415.931.7875.

 Disclaimer: I am not an attorney and this article is not to be taken as legal advice.
-If you have any questions of a legal nature, contact appropriate attorneys, estate planners or similar professionals who can make sure all legal concerns, issues and documents involved in your estate plan have been appropriately addressed and are in order.
+If you have any questions of a legal nature, speak with appropriate attorneys, estate planners or similar professionals who can answer them, while also making sure any legal concerns, issues, or documents that are part of your estate planing are in order.